 You don’t want to hire someone and find out within days that they didn’t understand the role, causing you additional costs and time in replacing and re-training yet another candidate.

-It is crucial that anyone involved in the hiring process has a good grasp of your company culture, and that they themselves personally display the right behaviors and attributes you expect in your values.
+It is crucial that anyone involved in the hiring process has a good grasp of your company culture, and that they themselves personally display the right behaviours and attributes you expect in your values.
 This is key when you hire employees for cultural fit.

 I like to explain what we look for in candidates, and how we work as a team; the good and the bad.
 In fact, many candidates are given a tour of our offices, and encouraged to ask any employees that are introduced to, any further questions around culture, teamwork and our mission.